edgelesssys/contrast/README.md

 ### Communicate with Workloads

-Connect to the workloads using the Coordinator's mesh root as a trusted CA certificate.
+You can securely connect to the workloads using the Coordinator's `mesh-root.pem` as a trusted CA certificate.
-For example, with `curl`:
+First, expose the service on a public IP address via a LoadBalancer service:

 ```sh
 kubectl patch svc web-svc -p '{"spec": {"type": "LoadBalancer"}}'